History of baseball team nicknames: Los Angeles Angels

 When major league baseball expanded in 1961, a new entry in the American League revived the old nickname.
 The team was renamed the California Angels in 1965, anticipating their move to Anaheim.

 After 32 years as "California", the team became the "Anaheim Angels" starting with the 1997 season, as a result of a contractual agreement connected with renovations to their stadium.

 Starting with the 2005 season, the club again changed its name.
 The ownership wanted to revert to the original name, Los Angeles Angels, for marketing reasons.
 This caused legal problems with the city of Anaheim, since the franchise was contractually required to keep "Anaheim" in the team name.
-As a result, the official designation became the wordy "Los Angeles Angels of Anaheim." and the geographic location has been removed from the team's jerseys.
+As a result, the official designation became the wordy "Los Angeles Angels of Anaheim" with the geographic location removed from the team's jerseys.

+In 2016, the team's name once again beame "Los Angeles Angels" with Anaheim dropped.

 The Angels are commonly nicknamed "the Halos".

 Miami

 Florida / Miami Marlins

 Minor league teams had been known as the Miami Marlins for several decades, referencing the marlin, a popular sport fish.
 There were the Miami Marlins of the International League (1956–60) and the Miami Marlins (1962–70) and Miami Marlins (1982–88) of the Florida State League.

 When the major leagues expanded to the Miami area in 1993, the old nickname was revived, but the team was initially known as the Florida Marlins.
 By identifying with the entire state instead of the city, the name's alliterative quality was lost.
 However, the team officially adopted the Miami Marlins name on November 11, 2011.
 This was part of a funding agreement between the team and the city of Miami for the team's new stadium which opened in 2012.

 The Marlins are commonly nicknamed "the Fish".